milesj/shapeshifter/README.md

 The `node` and `element` types represent DOM elements or React structures found within the application.
 These types don't really map to database tables or data structures very well, if at all.

-The same could be said for `func` -- however, that is supported.
-I've simply opted out in mentioning it in the documentation, as I'm not too sure on its use case.
-Kind of a hidden feature really.